adamchainz/nose-randomly/README.rst

 works quite well but I found that since it replaces all of the test loading machinery inside `nose`, it can interact badly with other plugins.
-This plugin was developed as a thinner layer to achieve the same thing, plus the random seed restting which was not available before.
+This plugin was developed as a thinner layer to achieve the same thing, plus the random seed resetting which was not available before.

 License